 Nick explains the success of companies who have embraced the customer era:

 Netflix, Spotify, YouTube, Uber, Amazon: what do they all have in common?
 When we look at some of the true success stories that we’ve seen from businesses over the past 10 to 20 years, we’ve seen some amazing companies emerge.
-They’re now household names; it’s almost impossible to imagine life, particularly at the moment when we are stuck in our homes, without these companies.
+They’re now household names.
+It’s almost impossible to imagine life without these companies.

 One of the most striking things about all of these businesses is the excellent and exceptional experience that they all offer to their end customers and end users.
-And those experiences are typically very tailored to the individual user.
+Those experiences are typically individually tailored.

 That gives the user or the customer or, you know, whoever’s interacting with their applications and their services, a tremendous degree of control over what they experience and what they don’t experience as part of their time with that company.
 Human beings like to feel in control and empowered: we like to feel like we are in charge of our own destiny.
 And that sense of control that these businesses are so successfully able to provide for their users and customers is a key part of their success.
 It brings about tremendous degrees of loyalty and repeat business.